mohsenoid/mobile-take-home/README.md

    * While we favour functionality over UI/UX your submission should be easy to use (from a user's perspective)
    * Your solution has to compile

-### Requirements
+### (Non negotiable) Requirements

 The application may be done in **Java or Swift** (No Kotlin, no Obj-C).
-Otherwise, you have complete freedom in terms of how you implement the solution, as long as all user requirements are met.

-Note however, that **no third party libraries may be used**.
+**No third party libraries may be used**.
 You can use any native tools available to you from the platform, but no open sourced, or third party libraries.

 ### Project's API